 Distributors often hold excellent knowledge of the country they operate in.
 However, their task is to sell and promote the product.
 The staffs that run your distribution channel are sales professionals, not professional translators and localizers.
 Delegating to distributors can lead to the availability of a localized product at the cost of potentially losing control over quality, time-to-market and ownership.

 While leveraging distributors can be a great way to test the validity of a localized product in new markets, it is often not a long term solution.
 Product localization should be a strategic function implemented by product development and supported by corporate management.
+It is recommended to have better control over your localization and translation team.
 Read Delegating localization to distributors and VARs?

 Outsourcing to a multi-language translation vendor